A chancers guide to riding a motorcycle around India

 Delhi – Rishikesh – Waknaghat – Jawalamukhi – Dharamshala (McLeod Ganj) – Gurdaspur – Amritsar – Chandigarh

-The route of my south India to north India motorcycle tour: Goa to Delhi:
+The route of my south to north motorcycle tour of India: Goa to Delhi:

 Mandrem – Rajapur – Wai – Aurangabad – Ajanta Caves – Omkareshwar – Mandu – Udaipur – Chittogarh – Pushkar – Agra – Haldwani – Rishikesh – Delhi